proxmox/proxmox-backup/docs/package-repositories.rst

 `Proxmox Backup`_ Enterprise Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the default, stable and recommended repository, available for
+This is the default, stable, and recommended repository.
+It is available for
 all `Proxmox Backup`_ subscription users.
 It contains the most stable packages,
 and is suitable for production use.
 The ``pbs-enterprise`` repository is
 enabled by default: